xdPero/snek_fun_bot/readme.md

 - `selenium`
 - `yagmail`
 - Chrome installed
-- `you can lower your time for sleep in code if wanted`
+- `you can lower your sleep time in code if wanted`

 Install dependencies:
 ```bash